 #2 Subjected entities

-The CCPA applies to any for-profit organization that collects personal data about California residents for commercial purposes or for selling goods or services to California residents.
+The CCPA applies to any for-profit organization collecting personal data about California residents for commercial purposes or selling goods or services to California residents.
 They should meet at least one of the following criteria:

 - At least $25 million in gross annual revenue